Scenic Railway (Dreamland Margate): Ride description

-The ride consists of a wooden-tracked railway with steel rails supported by a wooden structure.
+The ride consists of a wooden-tracked railway with flat steel rails supported by a wooden structure.
 The ride occupies a space approximately 580 ft and 120 ft.
-The track is in a trough, and as such is often incorrectly referred to as a side-friction coaster.
-The train actually makes no contact with the trough walls; they are present simply to provide some lateral protection from derailment as the running wheels are flanged like those of railway vehicles.
+The track is in a trough, and as such this scenic railway is often incorrectly referred to as a side-friction coaster.
+The train actually made no contact with the trough walls; they are present simply to provide some lateral protection from derailment.
+The running wheels were flanged like those of railway vehicles, preventing the train from moving sideways off the track.
 The layout of the track consists of a double-loop with two cable lift-hill sections.
 The drops off both of the lift hills are double-drops.

+The trains of the ride consisted of three cars mounted on bogies.
+The bodies and much of the chassis of the cars were wooden, and 28 riders could travel on each train.
+The brakeman rode between the first and second cars on the bogie and operated the brakes with a large lever.
+When the lever was pulled, the brake shoes under the bogie pressed against the rails, slowing the train down.

 The original trains were destroyed by the fire in 2008, so new trains were constructed for the restored ride in 2015.
-The trains of the ride consist of three cars mounted on bogies.
-The bodies and much of the chassis of the cars are wooden, and 28 riders can travel on each train.
-The brakeman rides between the first and second cars on the bogie and operates the brakes with a large lever.
+Although the Scenic Railway originally had five trains, two new trains were built during the restoration.
+The new trains differed in some respects from the originals, as they had to be built to meet current regulations.
+High sides were added to the seats to prevent passengers from reaching out of the carriage, and safety belts were added to the seats in addition to lap bars.
+Permanent magnets were also installed under the bogies, which automatically slowed the train's speed as it ran over metal plates installed on the track.
+The new trains still had a brakeman, but with the new magnetic braking system, their role in braking the train became less necessary.

+In 2022, the minimum height requirement was 125 cm (49 inches), and a ticket to ride cost £5.